Validate apps against company policies in a CI pipeline

 Kustomize: Kustomize is a customization tool for Kubernetes configurations.
 It works by taking "base" configurations and applying customizations to them.
 It lets you have a DRY (Don't Repeat Yourself) approach to Kubernetes configurations.
 With Kustomize, you keep elements that are common to all your environments in the base configurations and create customizations per environment.
 In this tutorial, we keep the Kustomize configurations in the app repository, and we "build" (for example, apply the customizations) the configurations in the CI pipeline.
 You can use the concepts outlined in this tutorial with any tool that produces Kubernetes configurations that are ready to be applied to a cluster (for example, the helm template command).

 Kpt: Kpt is a tool to build workflows for Kubernetes configurations.
 Kpt lets you fetch, display, customize, update, validate, and apply Kubernetes configurations.
 Because it works with Git and YAML files, it is compatible with most of the existing tools of the Kubernetes ecosystem.
-In this tutorial, we use kpt in the CI pipeline to fetch the constraints from the Anthos Config Management repository, and to validate the Kubernetes configurations against those constraints.
+In this tutorial, we use kpt in the CI pipeline to fetch the constraints from the Config Sync, Policy Controller and Config Controller repository, and to validate the Kubernetes configurations against those constraints.

 The CI pipeline we use in this tutorial is shown in the following diagram: